SebastianMaierEPFL/talentedsoup-website/e_i.md

 ![Emotional Index visualization](social2.png)

-**Overview :**
 Financial assets differ not only in their fundamentals, but also in how visibly they react to market information.
-To capture this behavioral dimension, we introduce an Emotional Index (EI) that measures an asset’s degree of market expressiveness using price- and volume-based observables only.
+To capture this behavioral dimension, we introduce the index representing social aspect of the assets called "EI index" that measures an asset’s degree of market expressiveness using following per asset measures; volatility, turnover proxy and jump frequency computed from historical price time series.
-Rather than relying on corporate characteristics or inferred investor sentiment, the EI is constructed from historical price dynamics and trading activity.
-The goal is to quantify how strongly an asset participates in the market’s information-processing mechanism—whether it tends to amplify new information through sharp, visible movements, or instead adjusts gradually and quietly.
-Each asset’s social profile is described using three components: volatility, jump frequency, and a turnover proxy.
 Together, these measures reflect the intensity, discontinuity, and participation level of price responses observed in the market.

-**Construction of the EI Index :**

-Volatility is computed as the annualized standard deviation of daily log-returns and captures the overall magnitude of price fluctuations.
+Volatility is computed as the annualized standard deviation of daily log-returns,  captures the overall magnitude of price fluctuations.
 Assets with higher volatility experience larger and more frequent price movements.
-Jump frequency measures the share of trading days on which absolute returns exceed a fixed multiple of the asset’s own return volatility.
-This metric isolates abrupt, event-driven movements that are not well explained by continuous price variation alone.
+Jump frequency measures the share of trading days on which absolute returns exceed a fixed multiple of the asset’s own return volatility, symbolizing event-driven side of markets.
-Turnover is defined as the average daily dollar volume traded and serves as a proxy for trading intensity and liquidity, indicating the extent to which an asset is actively used by market participants.
+Turnover is defined as the average daily dollar volume traded, indicating the extent to which an asset is actively used by market participants.
 To allow meaningful cross-sectional comparison, all three components are standardized using z-score normalization.
 The Emotional Index is then defined as a weighted combination of the standardized components:
 EI= 0.5⋅Volatility
 z